sidtechnical/sidtechnical.github.io/_posts/2017-02-28-hakuna-metadata-1.md

 As the Figure 11 represents, I might have visited the websites which contained those locations which could probably be my next travel destination.
 Even without doing any fancy machine learning processing, I could attest that these were actually some of the places that I am planning to visit!

-As  mentioned before, if you are using HTTPs, the ISPs can see the full URL path in clear text.
+As  mentioned before, if you are using HTTP, the ISPs can see the full URL path in clear text.
 Along with them, the websites that you visit will obviously have to know that full path to deliver you exactly what you are looking for.

-If you have searched for “vegetarian restaurants in Brussels”in Google , your Google query URL will be [https://www.google.be/search?q=vegetarian+restaurant+brussel](https://www.google.be/search?q=vegetarian+restaurant+brussel).
+If you have searched for “vegetarian restaurants in Brussels”in Google , your Google query URL will be [http://www.google.be/search?q=vegetarian+restaurant+brussel](https://www.google.be/search?q=vegetarian+restaurant+brussel).
 Assuming that the ISPs will use the keywords you are searching to profile you again, it makes their job of deriving the adwords for your future targeted advertisements much more easier.

+<i>Please note that Google auto-redirects HTTP traffic to HTTPS, however, for the sake of simplicity let us ignore that.
+Instead, there are many malicious things (like "man-in-the-middle") that an ISPs can do in cooperation with advertisers to know more information even from the HTTPS traffic.</i>

 ![Figure 12: Word frequency graph of Google search keywords]({{site.baseurl}}/assets/images/11_query_stats_2.png)
 <p align="center">